OpenMined/Bootcamps/Beta-Bootcamp/README.md

 * For **technical questions**, consider pinging one of the Tech members including the Tech Team Lead (@Maddie Shang).
 * For **questions related to the Bootcamp in general**, ping the Learning Team Lead (@Yemi).
 * For **questions related to webinars logistics** (timing, links, etc...), ping the Learning Team Chief Events Manager (@Helena Barmer).

+*Remember that your peers probably have the same questions that you do.
+So, although you can DM your questions, **we strongly recommend when you post them publicly in the Bootcamp's channel (#edu_beta_bootcamp) instead messaging them to a member of the team**.
+Allow your peers to learn from your questions! 🙂*

 # Meet the Beta Bootcamp Team